Jack Owens (singer-songwriter)

-He also had his own TV show, The Jack Owens Show (aka The Brunch Bunch), during the pioneer days of TV of the early 1950s and even received two Emmy nominations.
+He also had his own TV show, The Jack Owens Show (aka The Brunch Bunch), during the pioneer days of TV of the early 1950s, and even received two Emmy nominations.

-Though his songs have been covered by numerous well-known artists — Gene Autry, Roy Rogers, Bing Crosby, Freddy Martin, Merry Macs, Andy Williams, Perry Como, Dinah Shore, Woody Herman, Vaughn Monroe, Glenn Miller Orchestra, Kay Kyser Orchestra, Sammy Kaye Orchestra, Nat "King" Cole, Orrin Tucker, Spike Jones, Pat Boone, Ferlin Husky, The Platters, The Cadets / The Jacks (of "Why Don't You Write Me" fame), Alfred Apaka, Don Ho and Frank Sinatra — they have not always been correctly credited to him, have lacked adequate information about him, or have been misattributed to blues singer Jack Owens.
+Though his songs have been covered by numerous well-known artists – Gene Autry, Roy Rogers, Bing Crosby, Freddy Martin, The Merry Macs, Andy Williams, Perry Como, Dinah Shore, Woody Herman, Vaughn Monroe, the Glenn Miller Orchestra, Kay Kyser Orchestra, Sammy Kaye Orchestra, Nat "King" Cole, Orrin Tucker, Spike Jones, Pat Boone, Ferlin Husky, The Platters, The Cadets / The Jacks (of "Why Don't You Write Me" fame), Alfred Apaka, Don Ho and Frank Sinatra – they have not always been correctly credited to him, have lacked adequate information about him, or have been misattributed to blues singer Jack Owens.

-Jack Owens retired from show business in 1957 and worked in real estate in Phoenix.
+Owens retired from show business in 1957 and worked in real estate in Phoenix.
 Although he co-wrote "Back In Aloha Land" in 1963, and he co-wrote "I'm The Only One That Wants Me" in 1965, the pop era of music he once embraced and sang had gone by the wayside, falling in the shadows of rock and roll and the Beatles.

 He served as honorary mayor of Pacific Palisades, California from 1955 to 1957.

-He appeared in a Mae West movie, The Heat's On.
+Owens appeared in a Mae West movie, The Heat's On.

-His music publishing company, Owens-Kemp Music Co. was located in Hollywood where the present day Walk of Fame is located.
+His music publishing company, Owens-Kemp Music Co. was located in Hollywood, where the present day Walk of Fame is located.

 He was also the uncle of Roger Owens, the famed peanut vendor at Dodger Stadium.

+Jack Owens died in Phoenix, Arizona, aged 69, on January 26, 1982.